 But alcohol costs can quickly add up on a road trip vacation.
 Consider buying a few local beers or a small bottle of wine that’s native to that area to enjoy in your hotel room.
 You’ll save money on tipping too.

 An auto club like AAA can save you time, money, and hassle should you run into car trouble during your trip.
-What’s more, a membership (often around $4 to $7 a month) gives you access to discounts at hotels, restaurants, and many retailers nationwide.
+What’s more, a membership (often starting at around $5 a month) gives you access to discounts at loads of hotels, restaurants, and many retailers nationwide.

-Visiting National Parks when the kids are back in school can often help save money on lodging and activities.
+Yes, summer can be the most welcoming time of the year to hop behind the wheel.
+But visiting national parks when kids are back in school can often help save money on lodging and activities.
 Planning a road trip to a destination like Disney World or Disneyland?
-You’ll likely find better deals if it’s not during a spring break or other school break.
+You’ll likely find better deals if it’s not during a spring break or other school vacation.

 You can often also save money by visiting warm weather locations during “shoulder seasons.”
 This is the period in between a destination’s low and high seasons of tourism, when prices for hotels tend to be lower, and crowds tend to be smaller, at popular attractions.